 The anterior decompression is technically demanding.
 Extreme care and precise microsurgical techniques must be employed to avoid an extensive cerebrospinal fluid leak due to the pathologic fusion of the dura to the OPLL.
 Often, a lumbar drain (a small silastic tube inserted at the time of surgery into the lumbar spine to purposely drain spinal fluid as required, to take the pressure off the site of the cervical dural repair) will be used post-operatively for several days to assist in healing.
 Anterior decompression is associated with a greater rate of return of neurologic function and is associated with those complications usually associated with anterior cervical corpectomies.
 (See the associated article on Wascherspineinstitute.com for further information.)
 One alternative is to perform a “floating decompression” whereby the anterior decompression is designed to leave a thinned island of bone (composed of remnants of the OPLL and calcified dura measuring 2-3 mm in thickness).
 This bony island is created by dividing the OPLL along its cranial and caudal extents after thinning the anterior bone to create a trough of 16-18 mm in width followed by dividing the OPLL lateral at its attachment points.
 The resulting island of bone is then allowed to float anteriorly, theoretically minimizing the risk of CSF leak caused by manipulation of the calcified dura.
 Conceptually a good idea, this is practically “easier said than done,” and remains a technically demanding procedure if a spinal fluid leak is to be avoided.

 Posterior decompression alone is to be avoided in the presence of significant (> 15-20 degrees) cervical kyphosis.
-Laminaplasty (a procedure wherein the lamina is hinged laterally and opened like a door where it is secured in position; this allows for in situ enlargement of the spinal canal) is mentioned only to be avoided.
-It is associated with an unacceptably high rate of chronic pain, post-operative C5 radiculopathy, and recurrent stenosis.
+Laminaplasty (a procedure wherein the lamina is hinged laterally and opened like a door where it is secured in position; this allows for in situ enlargements of the spinal canal) is mentioned only to be avoided.
+It is associated with an unacceptably high rate of chronic pain, post operative C5 radiculopathy, and recurrent stenosis.

 Overall, the best results for severe cervical OPLL appear to result from combined anterior-posterior decompression, fusion, and instrumentation, especially with those patients presenting with an occupancy ratio of 60% or greater.
 Our preference is to always perform a posterior decompression, fusion and instrumentation if a corpectomy of 2 or more levels is required first.
 Care is taken to avoid complete resection of the C2 and C7 laminae to minimize the development of delayed (glacial) instability.